 How to remove the location data from pictures on Instagram

 Assuming you have manually tagged a photo with the location data of where it was taken, here is how you can remove that location data.
-Note that this will remove the geotag, and it will make the photo disappear from your photo map as well.
+Note that this will remove the geotag, and it will make the photo disappear from the photo map of that location as well.

 1) Go to your Instagram profile and select the photo for which you want to remove location data.

-2) Tap on the ellipsis icon, and select Edit.
+2) Tap the three dots icon and select Edit.

 4) Tap Done in the upper right corner to save your changes.

-Done!
-Not only the location will be gone from the photo itself, but it will also be removed from your photo map.
+Not only will the location be gone from the photo itself, but it will also be removed from your photo map.